Erromango: Missions and Cannibals

-As Williams was the first Christian martyr in the south Pacific, Erromango became a particular focus for missionisation.
 Canadian Presbyterian missionary H.A.
-Robertson, resident on Erromango from 1872–1913, succeeded in missionising the island's population.
+Robertson, resident on Erromango from 1872 to 1913, succeeded in missionising the island's population.
 This changed the traditional society of the island.
 His attempts at missionisation were effective because he carefully studied the beliefs and material culture in order to target the most powerful symbols of traditional society.
 He collected many objects and sent them to overseas museums or used them as curios in his overseas fundraising tours to demonstrate the 'backwardness' of Erromangans.

 In 1902, Robertson published Erromanga: the Martyr Isle, his description of his life as a missionary on the island.
 It was the first popular account of Erromango and its people.
 It promoted to a global audience the idea that Erromango was the 'Martyr's Island'.

 Robertson's predecessor, Rev. James D. Gordon, had spread the belief amongst Erromangans that the Christian God had sent the 1861 measles epidemic to punish them for the killing of Rev. Williams and the other missionaries.
 Gordon saw this as a means of gaining converts, though some of his contemporaries disapproved of this tactic.
 This tactic backfired on Gordon, as he and his wife were killed in reprisal for the epidemic, which continued unabated despite their deaths.
 Over time, Gordon's myth grew into a collective belief amongst Erromangans that the island had been cursed by the Presbyterian Church.
 This caused the abandonment of forms of cultural expression not sanctioned by the church.
 Belief in this 'curse' endured until the 2009 reconciliation ceremony, which initiated a re-examination of Erromango's history and culture from an Erromangan point of view.
 According to a participant, "the reconciliation has freed us up to embrace our customs and traditions, which we couldn't do before because of the guilt attached to Erromango's history and the tendency to view traditional culture as the antithesis of Christianity".